 There is a lot happening and we can do more.

 Much of Duluth housing stock is old and inefficient.
 For example in the Lincoln Park neighborhood 65.6% of housing was built before 1939.
 We need to increase efficiency of old buildings by updating city building codes and providing incentives to weatherize and make homes more efficient.
 Everyone from electricians, plumbers, and HVAC contractors will benefit from an investment in enhancing the efficiency of our buildings.
 Clean energy jobs grew 2.5 times faster than other jobs in Minnesota in 2019 and as of 2022, the biggest sector of the Minnesota clean energy industry is energy efficiency, making up almost 73% of the state’s clean energy workforce.

 One organization working on energy efficiency in Duluth is Ecolibrium3, which provides free or low-cost home energy audits and helps low-income residents to weatherize homes.
 Both our electric utility, Minnesota Power, and our gas utility, Comfort Systems, have rebates for replacing old inefficient heating systems and appliances.
 And, there are many local and statewide grant and loan programs to help homeowners and building owners increase efficiency.

 Shift energy sources

-Older homes are more likely to use fuel oil as a heating source which not only produces pollutants but has many health risks.
+Older homes are more likely to use fuel oil as a heating source which is extremely expensive, produces pollutants, and has many health risks.
 Fuel oil and other fossil fuel resources produce greenhouse gases such as carbon dioxide and methane, as well as other harmful pollutants; pollutants that cause the state of Minnesota to spend $2 billion a year on the health impact of burning coal.